-These questions are meant to consolidate students' prior knowledge and intuitive understanding about ash.
+Questions in this task are meant to consolidate students' prior knowledge and intuitive understanding about ash.
 Hence, the students are not expected to arrive at the correct answers.
 These questions also require making predictions, and visualizations of unknown situation, which prepares students to learn better from tasks ahead.